jmwielandt/pycleaner/README.md

 OPTIONS:
         --dry                   Makes it dry run
     -h, --help                  Print help information
-    -l, --loc <LOCALIZATION>    Runs the program staring from other path thant current dir -n <MAX_DEPTH>
+    -l, --loc <LOCALIZATION>    Runs the program starting from other path than the current dir -n <MAX_DEPTH>
 ```